apideck-libraries/postman-to-k6/README.md

 This project is a friendly fork of the original [grafana/postman-to-k6](https://github.com/grafana/postman-to-k6) converter, actively maintained and open for new contributions.

+Feel free to contribute or pass any suggestion

 ## Content

 - [Features](#features)